-Just an Alaska fun fact.
+Just another Alaska fun fact.
 At balls in winter, many women (including me) wear leggings under their dance gowns.
 See what I wore at the 40 Below Ball.

-In summer, women wear their leggings with a flannel or sun-protective shirt or top and x-tra tufs for flyfishing and with flip-flops on their bikes, at the grocery store and farmers market.
+In summer, Alaskan women wear their leggings with a flannel or sun-protective shirt or top and x-tra tufs for fly-fishing and with flip-flops on their bikes, at the grocery store and farmers market.
 Those leggings with really crazy print patterns are among the Street Style favorites of the young women.
-Women our age don classic animal or global-inspired ethnic prints like paisly, Indian block print or ikat.
+Women our age don classic animal or global-inspired ethnic prints like paisley, Indian block print or ikat.

 Why Leggings Remained an Interior Alaska Favorite

 Interestingly, even when leggings weren’t It for a while, they stayed a favorite basic in dressing in the Interior.
 In contrast to skinnies, leggings permit a slightly thicker air layer between the skin and the fabric than skinnies do.
-An air layer of that thickness is too thin to allow air movement within the clothing like it occurs in straight or bootcut jeans.
-Thus, in leggings, the air remains stagnant and acts as a good isolator.
+An air layer of that thickness is too thin to allow air movement within the clothing like it occurs in straight or boot-cut jeans.
+Thus, in leggings, the air remains stagnant and acts as a good insulator.

 In case of wide leg pants, air is moving in the legs with every step the wearer makes.
 Also warm (due to your body heat) air in the legs exchanges with cold air that enters at the open ankles.
 That area is what we call a cold bridge.
 Thus, many people pull the upper part of their socks over the pants’ legs.
 Doing so, cuts off the air exchange.
 Note that the air exchange means a constant loss of body heat.
 It’s all about thermal comfort in Alaska.